i8degrees/redstone-university/src/Part-I--Foundations/03_Decoders-and-Displays/draft.md

 Instead, let’s think like engineers and break the problem into two much simpler, more manageable stages:

 1.  **Decoder**: This first stage will act as an "identifier".
 Its only job is to look at the 4-bit binary input and determine *which* number (`0`-`9`) it represents.
 It will then activate a single, unique output line corresponding to that number.
 2.  **Encoder**: This second stage will act as the "mapper".
-It receives the simple signal from the decoder (e.g., "the number is `3`!") and "maps" the signal, and the number it represents, to the correct combination of the 7 segments.
+It receives the simple signal from the decoder (e.g., "the number is `3`!") and "maps" the signal to the correct combination of the 7 segments.

 This modular, two-stage approach is the heart of good engineering.
 It's easier to build, easier to test, and far easier to fix if something goes wrong.